 It cannot be stressed enough that we need to fly responsibly, or this hobby will quickly get shut down.

-FPV system based flying presents some unique new risks over traditional RC aircraft, because you can fly a long way away very easily.
+FPV drone racing system based flying presents some unique new risks over traditional RC aircraft, because you can fly a long way away very easily.

 If there is any chance of people coming into your flying space, having a second person acting as a spotter is a very good idea.
 This is especially important if you are flying with immersive goggles.
 Remember that you can’t see behind yourself, and the cameras give you severe tunnel vision.